vmware-tanzu/servicebinding/samples/provisioned-service/README.md

 Hello service binding!
 ```

 Going further, try updating the `ProvisionedService` to point at a different secret.
 The service binding is now decoupled from knowledge of a specific `Secret`.
-Be aware that while the value in the projected secret will be kept up to date, the application uses environment variables that will require the pod be restarted to detect a new value.
+Be aware that while the value in the projected secret will be kept up to date, the workload uses environment variables that will require the pod be restarted to detect a new value.

 [provisioned-service]: https://github.com/k8s-service-bindings/spec/#provisioned-service